aspose-words/Aspose.Words-API-References/english/net/aspose.words/conditionalstyle/bottompadding/_index.md

 title: ConditionalStyle.BottomPadding
 linktitle: BottomPadding
 second_title: Aspose.Words for .NET API Reference
-description: ConditionalStyle property.
+description: ConditionalStyle BottomPadding property.
 Gets or sets the amount of space in points to add below the contents of table cells in C#.
 type: docs
 weight: 20
 url: /net/aspose.words/conditionalstyle/bottompadding/